holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall.md

 feature_image: posts/2019-06-08-browsertools-2/michelle-rosen-390381-unsplash.jpg
 ---

 This is post #3 in the [category "Browser Tools"][0], focusing on understanding the loading times by charting them in a Waterfall Chart.
-In [part 1] and [part 2 about ResourceTiming][3] we looked at the attributes `responseEnd`, `startTime` and `initiatorType`.
+In [part 1][1] and [part 2 about ResourceTiming][2] we looked at the attributes `responseEnd`, `startTime` and `initiatorType`.
 Now we want to understand what happens after a resource starts loading and how to understand those numbers.

-## The `fetchStart`, `requestStart` and `responseStart` Attributes
+## Setting the Context

-For understanding where the data come from, one can run following JavaScript in the developer console:
+Let's shortly sum up how we gather those data.
+There is a built-in functionality that you see in action, right here:

 ```js
 > window.performance.getEntriesByType('resource')